Woolley & Co, solicitors managing partner Andrew Woolley shares his views, based on many years experience, of How to Avoid a Messy Divorce.

 TALK.
 In our experience, friends are good to talk to for basic emotional support but they can be so supportive (which they tend to think means agreeing with you, no matter how unwise your thoughts) that they unintentionally cause problems to increase.

 Although talking is important you do sometimes need to practice selective listening, especially to people who want to tell you “in my divorce, I got X so you should get the same”—trust us; your cases will be different.
-If you need more emotional support than your friends are able to give we’d suggest talking to a counsellor or a divorce coach.
-Visit the Divorce and Family Law support area of our website for details of counsellors and coaches who specialise in divorce anf family law issues.
+If you need more emotional support than your friends are able to give we’d suggest talking to a counsellor or a coach.

 SPECIALIST LAWYER.
 Please, please!
 If you ignore all the rest of this article, do get a specialist divorce lawyer.
 There is a very big difference between lawyers who do a little family law work alongside say conveyancing, accident claims and so on and lawyers who specialise in divorce and family law work and have many years experience in this field.
 It takes a specialist and thus confident lawyer to advise you properly.
 Their experience means they tend to be very much quicker in grasping the issues in a case and thus charge less overall.

 HONESTY.
 Please be honest, right from the start.
 With yourself, too.
 But certainly with your lawyer.
 Do mention what you regard as the “bad bits” and don’t hide any finances at all.
 They will probably be found out anyway and can usually be handled well by a specialist lawyer.
 Hiding things will certainly cause a very messy divorce and you’ll regret it later, I assure you!